rappakos/paraglider-tests/README.md

  A,B,C certification tests by DHV or Air Turquoise starting with test dates around 2020-01-01.

+###  Air Turquoise

+ Air Turquoise provides data over PDF links, most of which can be processed relatively easily.
+Some files have broken text content that need some additional tricks.

+### DHV

+The DHV test reports are available as HTML, which can be extracted using standard tools.

 ## Home - summary of the data